 Mom said that before I could be the wife that my husband needed me to be, I had to be the woman God called me to be.
 If I could just get this down, then I would be the wife my husband needed.
 All of my mom’s counsel took the focus off of me, and put it on God.

-The most important thing you can do for your marriage is to make sure you are in right relationship with God.
+The most important thing you can do for your marriage is to make sure you are in a right relationship with God.
 This also holds true for any relationship.
 You could say the same thing about parenting.
 If you want to be the parent your children need, you must first be the person God called you to be.
 Your self-worth comes from God and staying in a close relationship with Him is important.

 Take a Look At Your Own Actions First